CMU-SAFARI/GPGPUSim-Ramulator/README.md

 GPGPUSim+Ramulator

-This is the source code for GPGPUSim+Ramulator simulator which is the GPGPUSim integrated with the Ramulator DRAM simaltor.
+This is the source code for GPGPUSim+Ramulator simulator which is the GPGPUSim integrated with the Ramulator DRAM simultor.
 In this version, GPGPUSim uses Ramulator to silmulate the DRAM.
 This Simulator supports these DRAM standards:

 - DDR3 (2007), DDR4 (2012)
 - LPDDR3 (2012), LPDDR4 (2014)